Nine of Wands

-Nine of Wands is a Minor Arcana Tarot card.
+The Nine of Wands is a Minor Arcana tarot card.

 Divinatory purposes

 This card depicts a figure, weary from battle yet prepared to fight on.
 Order, discipline and an unassailable position.
 Any opposition will be defeated.
 Courage in the face of attack or adversity and a stability that cannot be removed.
 Good health.

-Dignified or Reversed - Lack or inability to give and take.
+Dignified or reversed – Lack or inability to give and take.
 Projects pursued that are destined to fail because of their impractical nature.
 Delays and disarray.
 Card could indicate possible poor or ill health.
 A secure position that is no longer.
 Personality flaws may, in fact, be stepping-stones to the throne of harmony.

 Key meanings

 The key meanings of the Nine of Wands: